 (Message for World Mission Sunday 2013)

 Community is central to our lives as Ursulines as we seek to bring the Good News to those in need.
-We live in a range of places in Queensland, Northern Territory, New South Wales, Australian Capital Territory and the Philippines.
+We live in a range of places in Queensland, Northern Territory, New South Wales, Australian Capital Territory, Victoria and the Philippines.
 Our homes are generally suburban dwellings.
 Sisters now live in small households, in groups of two or three, while some sisters live alone and others in aged-care residences.